wur-bioinformatics/introduction-to-bioinformatics/week5.md

 The process of generating a genome starts with DNA sequencing, the detection of nucleotides and their order along a strand of DNA.
-Conceptually, there of nucleotides and their order along a strand of DNA.
 Conceptually, there are three ways of sequencing:

 - Chemical sequencing relies on step-by-step cleaving off the last nucleotide from a chain and identifying it.